Classification of swords: Longsword

-These days, the term longsword most frequently refers to a late Medieval and Renaissance weapon designed for use with two hands.
+In modern times, the term longsword most frequently refers to a late Medieval and Renaissance weapon designed for use with two hands.
 The German langes Schwert ("long sword") in 15th-century manuals did not necessarily denote a type of weapon, but the technique of fencing with both hands at the hilt.

 The French épée bâtarde and the English bastard sword originate in the 15th or 16th century, originally having the general sense of "irregular sword or sword of uncertain origin".
 It was "[a sword] which was neither French, nor Spanish, nor properly Landsknecht [German], but longer than any of these sturdy swords."
 Espée bastarde could also historically refer to a single-handed sword with a fairly long blade compared to other short swords.

 Joseph Swetnam states that the bastard sword is midway in length between an arming sword and a long sword, and Randall Cotgrave's definition seems to imply this, as well.
 The French épée de passot was also known as épée bâtarde (i.e., bastard sword) and also coustille à croix (literally a cross-hilted blade).
 The term referred to a medieval single-handed sword optimized for thrusting.
 The épée de passot was the sidearm of the franc-archers (French or Breton bowmen of the 15th and 16th centuries).
 The term passot comes from the fact that these swords passed (passaient) the length of a "normal" short sword.

 The "Masters of Defence" competition organised by Henry VIII in July 1540 listed "two hande sworde", "bastard sworde", and "longe sworde" as separate items (as it should in Joseph Swetnam's context).

 Antiquarian usage in the 19th century established the use of "bastard sword" as referring unambiguously to these large swords.
 However, George Silver and Joseph Swetnam refer to them merely as "two hande sworde".
 The term "hand-and-a-half sword" is modern (late 19th century).
 During the first half of the 20th century, the term "bastard sword" was used regularly to refer to this type of sword.

 The Elizabethan long sword (cf. George Silver and Joseph Swetnam) is a single-handed "cut-and-thrust" sword with a 4 ft blade similar to the long rapier.
 "Let thy (long) Rapier or (long) Sword be foure foote at the least, and thy dagger two foote."
 Historical terms (15th to 16th century) for this type of sword included the Italian spada longa (lunga) and French épée longue.

 The term longsword has been used to refer to different kinds of sword depending on historical context: